emissary-ingress/emissary/reference/pro/environment.md

 valid log levels are `error`, `warn`/`warning`, `info`, `debug`, and `trace`.

-The AuthService and the RateLimitService each maintain a separate Redis connection pool; so there will be up to 2×`REDIS_POOL_SIZE` connections to Redis.
+The AuthService and the RateLimitService share a Redis connection pool; there will be up to `REDIS_POOL_SIZE` connections to Redis.

-If `REDIS_PERSECOND` is true, a third Redis connection pool is created (to a potentially different Redis instance) that is only used for per-second RateLimits.
+If `REDIS_PERSECOND` is true, a second Redis connection pool is created (to a potentially different Redis instance) that is only used for per-second RateLimits.

 If the `APRO_KEYPAIR_SECRET_NAME`/`APRO_KEYPAIR_SECRET_NAMESPACE`
 Kubernetes secret does not already exist when Ambassador Pro starts,